Hardy Fuchsia flowers

 Hardy Fuchsia is a multi-stemmed annual with a shapely form and gracefully arching foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Hardy Fuchsia is recommended for the following landscape applications;